Every day, millions of people fall into the same pattern without realizing it.

 The human brain evolved to search for information about threats.
 In uncertain situations, checking for updates feels like regaining control.
 This instinct once helped humans survive.

 Behavioral scientists increasingly compare excessive scrolling to addictive behaviors because of how repetitive, automatic, and compulsive it becomes.
+The mechanism mirrors what psychologist B.F.
+Skinner identified as a variable-ratio reinforcement schedule, the same principle that makes slot machines so compelling.

 The Mental and Physical Cost of Doomscrolling